andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 Me vs a short narrative

 <h4 class="article-subheader">Mountain Climbers</h4>
-5
-Heaved to the heavens
-soaring palisades
-walking in the clouds
-right hand of Odin

-7
-Explore their lofty kingdom
-Squishy slosh mountaintop swamp swamp on the roof of the world

-Asgard at the

-elysian sanctuary

 That morning we rose our heads in the Norwegian fjordtown of Fl&aring;m.